simple-is-awesome/simple/README.md

     - View article table of contents (controlled by showtoc parameter)

-    - Summarize article summary using ChatGPT
+    - Using ChatGPT to summarize blog posts

-    - Comment on article/reply to comment, if a child comment exists, all its parent comments will receive email alerts
+    - Comment on article/Reply to comment, if a child comment was created, all its parent comments will receive email alerts

 - Gallery to display images